gayatridot/AWS-Amplify-Code/README.md

 ## 📌 About This Repository

-This repository contains code and resources developed during the **AWS AI for Bharat Workshop**, demonstrating practical implementations of AWS Amplify for building scalable, cloud-enabled applications with AI capabilities.
+This repository contains code and resources for Image Editing App developed during the **AWS AI for Bharat Workshop**, demonstrating practical implementations of AWS Amplify for building scalable, cloud-enabled applications with AI capabilities.

 ## 🚀 Technologies Used